maksuturva/magento_payment_module/README.md

 code1,code2,code3
 ```

-##### Query Maksuturva API for orders missing payments
+##### Query Maksuturva API for orders missing payments (deprecated)

 If enabled, will enable cronjob that queries Maksuturva API for order missing payment.
 This kind of orders might
 occasionally happen, if after successful payment customer does not return to webshop.

-It is recommended to enable this.
+Deprecated since 2.2.0 and should be disabled.
+Alternative and better way is to ask Maksuturva to enabled _"status OK"_ callback to Magento.

 ## Sandbox testing